Pamela Anderson: Legal issues

 A sex tape of Anderson and Tommy Lee filmed on a houseboat on Lake Mead was stolen from their home in 1995 and was widely distributed on the internet.
 Anderson sued the video distribution company, Internet Entertainment Group, who posted the video on their website ClubLove in November 1997.
 Anderson was pregnant during the trial and, fearful of the extreme stress causing harm to her pregnancy, dismissed the case.
 Thereafter, the company began making the tape available to subscribers to its websites again, resulting in triple the normal traffic on the sites.
 It was said the Lees entered a confidential agreement over releasing rights to the video, but Pamela said that was not true on her 2023 Netflix documentary Pamela, a Love Story.

 Another tape, which was made before the Tommy Lee tape, involving Anderson and musician Bret Michaels from Poison, was later announced.
 Frames of the video first appeared in Penthouse magazine in March 1998.
 After Poison's and Michaels' longtime attorney, Ed McPherson, obtained a federal injunction prohibiting the distribution of the explicit sex tape that the couple made, an abridged version of the tape appeared on the internet in 1998.

 The story of the sex tape was later portrayed in the 2022 miniseries Pam & Tommy.
 Anderson was repeatedly contacted by the producers and the actress, Lily James, portraying her, to get input and permission, but never answered their calls.

 Anderson revealed that she was not asked if she approved of the series.
 She stated "I've got nothing against Lily James.
 I think that she's a beautiful girl and she was just doing the job.
 But the idea of the whole thing happening was just really crushing for me."

-Citizenship and homes
+Homes and residences

 Anderson became a naturalized citizen of the United States in 2004, while retaining her Canadian citizenship.
 After moving to California in 1989, Anderson felt that it was important to become an American citizen in order to vote and one day petition to bring her parents to the U.S. and care for them when they were older.
-Anderson purchased a beach home in Malibu, California, for $1.8 million in 2008 and attempted to sell it in 2013 for $7.75 million, but later took it off the market.
-Since then, she has been renting out her Malibu home for $50,000 per month and has moved to the French Riviera, mainly because of her relationship with football player Adil Rami.
+Anderson purchased a beach home in Malibu, California, for $1.8 million in 2001, and attempted to sell it in 2013 for $7.75 million, but later took it off the market.
+Since then, she has been renting out her Malibu home for $50,000 per month and moved to the French Riviera, mainly because of her relationship with football player Adil Rami.
 Anderson previously lived in a mansion in Cassis, in the commune of Marseille, France.
-In 2019 Anderson said that she had recently returned to her native Canada, residing on Vancouver Island.
-Her move to Canada became permanent in 2021.
-In 2021 Anderson sold the home facing Malibu Lagoon State Beach.
+In 2019, Anderson said that she had recently moved to Canada, residing on Vancouver Island.
+Her move to Canada became permanent in 2021, and she later sold the home facing Malibu Lagoon State Beach the same year.